UreekaBiz/notebook/packages/web/src/notebookEditor/extension/setDefaultMarks/README.md

 # SetDefaultMarks

-This extension ensures that the nodes specified in it receive a custom set of initial, default marks on creation (specifically, after the first time their text content becomes something other than the empty string '').
+This extension ensures that the Nodes specified in it receive a custom set of initial, default Marks on creation (specifically, after the first time their text content becomes something other than the empty string '').

-In order to work, this extension requires that the specified nodes include an 'initialMarksSet' boolean attribute, which gets checked to 'true' after the initial marks have been applied once.
-Afterwards the user an remove the marks if required.
+In order to work, this extension requires that the specified Nodes include an 'initialMarksSet' boolean attribute, which gets checked to 'true' after the initial Marks have been applied once.
+Afterwards the User can remove the Marks if required.

-It has been extracted into an extension to prevent plugin key duplication (that is, adding it individually as a PM plugin for each node that requires custom marks).
-This not only prevents plugin key duplication but ensures the plugin only runs once each time a new final editor /editor view state is being computed.
+It has been extracted into an Extension to prevent plugin key duplication (that is, adding it individually as a PM plugin for each node that requires custom Marks).
+This not only prevents plugin key duplication but ensures the plugin only runs once each time a new final Editor / Editor view state is being computed.